ReproducibiliTea-org/reproducibiliTea/_journal-clubs/munich.md

 # Replace "[JC Comm Lead, Organiser Two, Organiser Three]" with a list of the people/person organising the journal club separated by commas
 #�The first name will be the person ("JC Communication Lead") we will contact to communicate news about ReproducibiliTea
-organisers: [Stephan Nuding, Leonhard Schramm, Laura Goetz]
+organisers: [Stephan Nuding, Leonhard Schramm, Laura Goetz, Felix Schönbrodt]

 # Replace "j.c.Owner@yourCity.ac.uk" with the email of the JC Communication Lead
 contact: stephan.nuding@campus.lmu.de